ntd176/sci-cal/README_SCI_CAL.md

 # Scientific-Calculator
 This is a project for the android programming course.
-The software was using Android Studio
+The software was using Android Studio.
-Version Android 16.0
+Version Android 16.0.